kmitch95120/Reaper-ATOM-Integration/README.md

 ## Code and Documentation ##

-All of the Reaper scripts I create can be found in the ReaScript directory.
+All of the Reaper code I create can be found in the REAPER directory of this repo.
+The REAPER subdirs map to the Reaper RESOURCE PATH.

 All of the formal documentation I create can be found in the Docs directory.